grassrootseconomics/docs.grassecon.org/docs/ops/voucher.md

 4. **Audits, Endorsements and Conflict Mitigation**: Commitments should be internally audited by the community and as well with a designated auditor to ensure that the vouchers can be redeemed in a reasonable amount of time.
 A mediator should be assigned to deal with conflicts, like when a member spends but refuses to redeem vouchers they created.
 5. **Agreements Signed **In order to issue their own CIC, the group needs to enter into three agreements, in this order:
     1. **_A Economic Commons Agreement:_** this is an agreement every member must agree to before the creation of their Voucher.
 It is effectively a terms and conditions of the full ecosystem.
-    2. **_A Voucher Declaration / Membership Agreement: _**an agreement exists between the members of the group, and ensures that:
+    2. **_A Voucher Declaration / Membership Agreement: _**an [agreement](/legal/voucher/) exists between the members of the group, and ensures that:
+        1. They’ve identified a common unit of account, (1 Voucher = 1 Egg)
-        1. They’ve **identified and quantified their commitments**/offerings to each other, using national currency as the unit of account.
+        2. They’ve **identified and quantified their commitments**/offerings to each other, using their choosen unit of account.
-        2. They’ve all been **audited and verified** on their commitments/offerings, by the service provider chiefs/elders/chairpersons/local governance.
+        3. They’ve all been **audited and verified** on their commitments/offerings, by the service provider chiefs/elders/chairpersons/local governance.
-        3. They’ve **agreed on the total supply/quantity of vouchers** to be issued, matched to their commitments, and have named their voucher.
+        4. They’ve **agreed on the total supply/quantity of vouchers** to be issued, matched to their commitments, and have named their voucher.
-        4. They’ve **agreed to accept the vouchers** for their goods and services.
+        5. They’ve **agreed to accept the vouchers** for their goods and services.
-        5. They’ve **set limits to how many vouchers they can receive** for their goods and services within a day/week/month/year, to ensure that they never receive more than they are able to spend (ensuring movement of vouchers).
+        6. They’ve **set limits to how many vouchers they can receive** for their goods and services within a day/week/month/year, to ensure that they never receive more than they are able to spend (ensuring movement of vouchers).
         6. They set a **group issuance limit on the vouchers**, to ensure that the amount of vouchers created matches the redeemable goods and services.
         7. They’ve agreed to, and elected a means of **mediation/arbitration** in case there is a fault.
         8. They’ve agreed on a **gradual expiration of the vouchers** to ensure that the voucher is not hoarded, but traded (demurrage).
 Because groups don't want their vouchers to be lost forever in the hands of collectors/hoarders, they ensure that they expire slowly over time at ~2% a month - and return to their group accounts.
 This means that anyone holding 100 Vouchers will lose 2 of them from their account each month.
 These amounts in the community funds of the groups can be used for projects and supporting the needy.